Typical Visit

 A typical visit includes three or four 45 to 55 minute sessions, depending on the stage and student numbers.

-Typical Visit for Stage 1 – School Days of the Past
+Typical Visit for Stage 1 – School Life of the Past

 1880s re-created lesson

-Seated at long-toms, the students re-enact aspects of daily lessons to gain an understanding of aspects of schooling in the past.
-The session includes chanting tables, writing with slate pencils on slate boards, using an early reader, viewing original 1880s pupils’ work, and writing Copperplate with pen and ink.
+Seated at long-toms on backless forms, the students re-enact aspects of daily lessons to gain an understanding of aspects of schooling in the past.
+The session includes chanting tables, writing with slate pencils on slate boards, using an early reader, viewing original 1890s pupils’ work, and writing Copperplate with pen and ink.

 Interactive activities

-Students engage with artefacts through activities such as finding objects and treasures, using rubber stamps and a jelly pad, examining contents of Globite school cases, studying photographs, playing with early puzzles and toys and, in winter, eating toast cooked over the fire.
+Students engage with artefacts through activities such as finding objects and treasures, printing with rubber stamps and a gelatine hectograph – jelly pad, examining contents of Globite school cases, studying photographs, playing with early puzzles and toys and, in winter, eating toast cooked over the fire.

 Drill and maypole dancing

-Students learn simple maypole dancing, dressed in pinafores or sailor collars if they wish.
-They undertake precision exercises using wands or dumb-bells.
+Students learn simple maypole dancing, dressed in pinafores or sailor collars, if they wish.
+They undertake precision exercises using wands or dumb-bells and undertake marching in formation to the beat of a drum.

 Playground chants and games